-The mission of chaplains in the Arizona Department of Corrections, Rehabilitation & Reentry is to effectively facilitate opportunities for religious expression by inmates in accordance with A.D.C. policies and procedures.
+The mission of chaplains in the Arizona Department of Corrections, Rehabilitation & Reentry is to effectively facilitate opportunities for religious expression by inmates in accordance with ADCRR policies and procedures.
 Chaplains, in concert with other staff, contract service providers, volunteers, and community religious leaders provide worship, education, counseling, support and crisis intervention to accommodate the religious needs of a diverse inmate population.
 Pastoral care and subject matter expertise, or other assistance, will be extended to staff as appropriate.

 Frequently Asked Questions - Religious

-Inmate Marriages - the marriage application process for inmates within the Department of Corrections
+Inmate Marriages - The marriage application process for inmates within the Department of Corrections

-Religious Property - information regarding personal religious property and donated supplies
+Religious Property - Information regarding personal religious property and donated supplies

-Religious Diets - the accommodations of religious dietary requirements
+Religious Diets - The accommodations of religious dietary requirements

-Institutional Chaplains - information and links to the religious services provided at each institution
+Institutional Chaplains - Information and links to the religious services provided at each institution